-1. From the left navigation pane, select Alerts.
+From the left navigation pane, select Alerts.
 The Alerts Overview page appears.

-- 2. Click ALERT POLICIES. - 3.
-Click ADD NEW to create a new alert policy.
+- 2. Click ALERT POLICIES.

+- 3. Click ADD NEW to create a new alert policy.
 The Alert Policy window appears.

-4. Configure the following properties:
+- 4. Configure the following properties:

+Configure the following properties.
 Property Description NAME Enter a unique name for the alert policy.
 DESCRIPTION Enter a description for the alert policy.
-EXECUTION INTERVAL IN SECONDS Enter the execution interval in seconds to run the alert policy periodically after the given time interval.

-Property Description EXECUTION DELAY IN SECONDS Enter the execution delay in seconds to delay the execution of the alert policy.
+EXECUTION INTERVAL IN SECONDS Enter the execution interval in seconds to execute the alert policy periodically after the given time interval.
+EXECUTION DELAY IN SECONDS Enter the execution delay in seconds to delay the execution of the alert policy.
 This is applicable only when the last execution of the alert policy triggered an alert.
 Ideally, this value should not be less than the value you enter for the EXECUTION INTERVAL IN SECONDS option.
 ENABLE Choose to enable or disable the alert policy.
-COMPONENT TYPE Select one of the following component types for the IF policy: Broker Consumer Producer Topic Latency Cluster Cluster replication TARGET NAME Select the target name for the IF policy.
+COMPONENT TYPE Select one of the following component types for the IF policy: BrokerConsumer

+Property Description Producer Topic Latency Cluster Cluster replication TARGET NAME Select the target name for the IF policy.
 You can add multiple WITH conditions by clicking the plus icon beside TARGET NAME.
 TOPIC NAME Select the topic name for the IF policy.
 The property is visible when you select Latency or Cluster replication component type.
-For Cluster replication, the topic name represents the name of the topic on the target cluster.
 CONSUMER NAME Select the consumer name for the IF policy.
 The property is visible when you select Latency component type.
+CLUSTER NAME Select the cluster name for the IF policy.
+The property is visible when you select Cluster replication component type.
 ATTRIBUTE Select the attribute for the policy.

+ATTRIBUTE Select the attribute for the policy.

 CONDITION Select the condition for the policy.

 VALUE Select the value for the policy.

-You can add multiple attributes, conditions, and values by clicking the plus icon beside VALUE.
+You can add multiple attributes, conditions, and values

+by clicking the plus icon beside VALUE.

 NOTIFICATION Select a notifier.

 PREVIEW Displays the alert that you configure.
-For example, IF [COMPONEN T_TYPE]: [TARGET_NAME] has [METRIC] [CONDITI ON] [VALUE] THEN notify by [NOTIFICATION]
+For example, IF ify by [NOTIFICATION]

+[COMPONENT_TYPE]: [TARGET_NAME] has [METRIC] [CONDITION] [VALUE] THEN not